ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 #### Capabilities

 1. Individual users can reveal their own input and compromise their own privacy.
-     * Since this does not affect the privacy of others in the system, it is outside the threat model.
 1. Clients (that is, software which might be used by many users of the system) can defeat privacy by leaking input outside of the Prio system.
-     * In the current threat model, other participants have no insight into what clients do besides uploading input shares.
-Accordingly, such attacks are outside of the threat model.
 1. Clients may affect the quality of aggregations by reporting false input.
      * Prio can only prove that submitted input is valid, not that it is true.
        False input can be mitigated orthogonally to the Prio protocol (e.g., by